 - Valid for land and sea travel only between Canada, Mexico, Caribbean, and Bermuda

 - The passport card is not valid for international travel by air.
-It will otherwise carry the rights and privileges of the U.S. passport book and will be adjudicated to the exact same standards.
+It will otherwise carry the rights and privileges of the United States passport book and will be adjudicated to the exact same standards.

 Fees for Passport Cards: